M.F.A. degree program in sonic arts

-Submit a creative portfolio of 2-3 completed works containing sound recordings, scores, documentation of works and performances, and artist's notes on each work.
+Submit a creative portfolio of 3-5 completed works.
+Works may contain sound recordings, scores, video, and/or other documentation, plus artist's notes on each work.
 The portfolio must be uploaded through SlideRoom at https://feirsteincinema.slideroom.com/#/Login.

 The 60-credit master of fine arts degree in Sonic Arts is intended for electroacoustic composers, electronic music composers, sound artists, and sound designers who seek advanced knowledge in the production of artistic and commercial works in the medium of sound.
 The two-year program aims to help develop historically and theoretically informed and technically skilled composers and artists.
 Graduates of this program should be capable of pursuing successful careers in the arts and commercial media industry.
 The curriculum is flexible and includes weekly private composition lessons (for four semesters) with a member of our internationally acclaimed faculty, as well as courses on the creation of sounds (both composition and sound design), instrument building, and interactivity.